 Written by Slawomir (“Swavak”) Gromadzki, MPH

 Ashwagandha contains many phytochemicals, antioxidants and nutrients.
-The most studied are especially withanolides, (steroidal lactones) which are believed to be responsible for the most of Ashwagandha’s health benefits.
+The most studied are especially steroidal lactones known as Withanolides (Withaferin A & Withanolide D) which are believed to be responsible for the most of Ashwagandha’s health benefits.

 The root of Ashwagandha has been known for its ability to support especially brain function and nervous system, adrenal and sexual function, helping relief stress and promoting feeling of calmness and relaxation.
 It’s also valued for its neuroprotective, thyroid-modulating, anti-inflammatory properties.

 Human and animal studies suggest that Ashwagandha may help protect the heart and brain from oxidative damage; reduce adrenal insufficiency; promote healthy cortisol levels; support memory and promote nerve cell regeneration; help improve insulin sensitivity, maintain normal blood sugar and cholesterol levels; improve sleep, increase muscle strength; protect the liver against lead toxicity, and support immune system function.

 Ashwagandha not only contains its own antioxidants but can boost levels and activity of all most powerful antioxidants naturally found in the body.
 Animals with tumours treated with Ashwagandha had increased levels of glutathione, superoxide dismutase (SOD) and catalase in the liver and skin (>, >).

 ANTI-STRESS (LOWERS CORTISOL WHEN IT IS TOO HIGH)